Is Stash a Scam Stash Invest rating

 is stash app legit

-If you prefer the automated option, you choose a risk level and answer a short questionnaire.
-From there, Stash builds a portfolio and rebalances it over time.
-To contribute to a Smart Portfolio, you typically only need to select a dollar amount to add.
+If you want to use the automated portfolio approach, you must choose your preferred risk level and answer a few questions.
+After that, Stash builds a portfolio for you and rebalances it regularly.
+To add money to your Smart Portfolio, you only need to enter a preferred dollar amount.

 is stash a legitimate company